Tennessee Driver Licenses Will Now Last 8 Years

 People who drive without a license also almost always lack insurance.
 Tennessee requires all car insurance policies to have uninsured motorist coverage to provide compensation in instances you are hit by a driver without insurance.
 But this does not get the uninsured driver off the hook.

 If you have been injured by an unlicensed driver, the Knoxville car accident attorneys at Greg Coleman Law can help you pursue justice.
 We believe unlicensed and uninsured drivers should be held accountable for the damage they cause.
-Call us today for a free consultation.
+Call our injury lawyers today for a free consultation.